 The report is produced as part of the Pan Baltic Scope project.
 It targets the spatial planners at the land-sea interface at municipal, regional and national levels.
-The main goal of the report is to share stories, ideas and lessons learned at different stages of MSP in regard to the land-sea interactions.
+The main goal of the report is to share stories, ideas and lessons learned at different stages of MSP relating to the land-sea interactions.

-- How the land-sea interactions can be integrated into Maritime Spatial Planning?
+- How can the land-sea interactions be integrated into Maritime Spatial Planning?

 To share the insights and lessons learned at different stages of MSP, both at the beginning and the end of the planning process.

 The report begins with an overall introduction including an appreciation of the land-sea interactions (LSI), followed by an overview of this process in the context of the Pan Baltic Scope project.
 The report then continues with case studies from the Gulf of Bothnia and Riga Bay, as well as the account of the German land-sea interaction.
 From those examples and observations, the following conclusions and recommendations have been formulated: